MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Get-LabelPolicyRule.md

 ## SYNOPSIS
 This cmdlet is available only in the Office 365 Security & Compliance Center.
 For more information, see Office 365 Security & Compliance Center PowerShell (https://technet.microsoft.com/library/mt587091.aspx).

-Use the Get-LabelPolicyRule cmdlet to view label policy rules in your organization.
+Use the Get-LabelPolicyRule cmdlet to view sensitivity label policy rules in your organization.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).